cheemaa/private-blockchain/README.md

 Installing Node and NPM is pretty straightforward using the installer package available from the (Node.js® web site)[https://nodejs.org/en/].

-## Getting Started
+## Getting Node.js server running locally

+Hapi framework is used.

-In order to run the webservice in your local machine follow these steps:
+In order to get it running in your local machine follow these steps:
 1. npm install
 2. npm start
+3. The API is available at http://localhost:8000

-## Testing
+## Endpoints

 This API has been created with Hapijs and contains 2 endpoints: